uva-cs/dsa2/docs/syllabus.md

 ### Class Meetings

-Most often CS3100 class meetings will follow a lecture format.
-But this semester CS3100 may use some part of class time for collaborative learning, which will require students to be present.
+Most often CS3100 class meetings will follow a lecture format, but we may use some part of class time for collaborative learning, which will benefit from students being present.

-- “Collaborative” means interacting with the professor, possibly TAs, and each other.
-“Interacting” will primarily be problem-solving.
-- We believe students learn better coming to class and keeping up with lectures, though we recognize the many benefits of recording lectures.

 Lectures **will not** be recorded this semester.
 You are strongly encouraged to come and participate in the discussion and learning activities.